Our Fighting Navy

-Our Fighting Navy (also known as Torpedoed) is a 1937 British action film directed by Norman Walker and starring Robert Douglas, Richard Cromwell and Hazel Terry.
-The Royal Navy, viewing the film as a recruitment opportunity, provided warships and extras.
+Our Fighting Navy (also known as Torpedoed and The Navy Eternal) is a 1937 British action film directed by Norman Walker and starring Robert Douglas, Richard Cromwell and Hazel Terry.
+It was written by H.T.
+Bishop, Gerald Elliott, Harrison Owen, Guy Pollock and L. DeCosta Ricci.

-The film was made by Herbert Wilcox Productions made at Pinewood Studios.
-The film's sets were designed by the art director Lawrence P. Williams.
-It was given an American release in 1938 with a reduced running time.
-The dialogue adaptation for the French dub version was carried out by Jean Devaivre and the film was released in France under the title Choc en mer (Note: Shock at Sea.) in 1938.

 Plot

 A British warship intervenes to protect British subjects and prevent a rebellion in a South American republic.